Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * The instance boot is much faster! (the OS is not stopped / restarted)
   * Under the hood: the RAM state is written to a file in the root EBS volume
   * The root EBS volume must be encrypted
+  * Applies to on-demand or reserved Linux instances
+  * Contents of RAM saved to EBS volume
+  * Must be enabled for hibernation when launched
 * Use cases:
   * Long-running processing
   * Saving the RAM state
   * Services that take time to initialize
+* When started (after hibernation):
+  * The EBS root volume is restored to its previous state
+  * The RAM contents are reloaded
+  * The processes that were previously running on the instance are resumed
+  * Previously attached data volumes are reattached and the instance retains its instance ID
+* When an EC2 instance is hibernated, the following are charged:
+  * EBS storage charges for in-memory data saved in EBS volumes
+  * Elastic IP address charges which are associated with an instance
 * Good to know:
-  * Supported Instance Families – C3, C4, C5, I3, M3, M4, R3, R4,T2,T3, ...
+  * Supported Instance Families – C3, C4, C5, I3, M3, M4, R3, R4, T2, T3, ...
-  * Instance RAM Size – must be less than 150 GB.
+  * Instance RAM Size – must be less than 150 GB
-  * Instance Size – not supported for bare metal instances.
+  * Instance Size – not supported for bare metal instances
   * AMI – Amazon Linux 2, Linux AMI, Ubuntu, RHEL, CentOS & Windows...
   * Root Volume – must be EBS, encrypted, not instance store, and large
   * Available for On-Demand, Reserved and Spot Instances
   * An instance can NOT be hibernated more than 60 days

+### AWS Nitro System

+> Nitro is the underlying platform for the next generation of EC2 instances

+* Support for many virtualized and bare metal instance types
+* Breaks functions into specialized hardware with a Nitro Hypervisor
+* Specialized hardware includes:
+  * Nitro cards for VPC
+  * Nitro cards for EBS
+  * Nitro for Instance Storage
+  * Nitro card controller
+  * Nitro security chip
+  * Nitro hypervisor
+  * Nitro Enclaves
+* Improves performance, security and innovation:
+  * Performance close to bare metal for virtualized instances
+  * Elastic Network Adapter and Elastic Fabric Adapter
+  * More bare metal instance types
+  * Higher network performance (e.g. 100 Gbps)
+  * High Performance Computing (HPC) optimizations
+  * Dense storage instances (e.g. 60 TB)

+#### AWS Nitro Enclaves

+* Isolated compute environments
+* Runs on isolated and hardened virtual machines
+* No persistent storage, interactive access, or external networking
+* Uses cryptographic attestation to ensure only authorized code is running
+* Integrates with AWS Key Management Service (KMS)
+* Protect and securely process highly sensitive data:
+  * Personally identifiable information (PII)
+  * Healthcare data
+  * Financial data
+  * Intellectual Property data

-### EBS Volume
+### EBS

 > An EBS (Elastic Block Store) Volume is a **network drive** you can attach to your instances while they run